umulmrum/holiday/README.md

 use umulmrum\Holiday\Provider\Germany\Bavaria;

 $holidayCalculator = new HolidayCalculator();
-$holidays = $holidayCalculator->calculateHolidaysForYear(Bavaria::class, 2016);
+$holidays = $holidayCalculator->calculateHolidaysForYear(Bavaria::class, 2020);
 ```

-This results in a `HolidayList` which contains all holidays for 2016; this list can then be used for output or further
+This results in a `HolidayList` which contains all holidays for 2020; this list can then be used for output or further
 computation.
-Holidays are always computed for one full year and can be narrowed down afterwards using filters.
+Holidays are always computed for one full year and can then be narrowed down using filters.

 More complex example: